Financial Aid Application Process

 COMPLETE THE FOLLOWING STEPS

-- Since preliminary financial aid awards will be based on 2017 earnings along with 2016 tax information, parents will need to explain their 2017 earnings in the Letter/Agreement section of the FAST online application.
+- Since preliminary financial aid awards will be based on 2019 earnings along with 2018 tax information, parents will need to explain their 2019 earnings in the Letter to School section of the FAST online application.

-- Please gather final 2017 paycheck(s) and W-2s from each employer that show the total income for every financially responsible parent or guardian.
-Please print a copy of the FAST Documents Cover Page with barcode and send with paper copies of final 2017 paycheck(s) and W-2s* directly to FAST by January 5, 2018.
+- Please gather final 2019 paycheck(s) and W-2s from each employer that show the total income for every financially responsible parent or guardian.

-All required parent tax and income documentation must be mailed with the FAST Documents Cover Page to the following address:
+All required parent tax and income documentation must be scanned and uploaded digitally, or mailed to the following address:

 ISM c/o GERMANTOWN FRIENDS SCHOOL